Lighting for Photographers: Flash Exposure Fundamentals

 - Understanding power ratios

-Hi, my name is Brent Winebrenner, and welcome to Lighting for Photographers: Flash Exposure Fundamentals.
-The purpose of this course is to demystify Flash exposure and build a foundation for using strobes in manual mode.
-We are going to talk about the four exposure variables and how they fit together in a beautifully-integrated system.
+- Hi.
+My name is Brent Winebrenner, and welcome to Lighting for Photographers: Flash Exposure Fundamentals.
+The purpose of this course is to demystify flash exposure and build a foundation for using strobes in manual mode.
+We're gonna talk about the four exposure variables, and how they fit together in a beautifully integrated system.
 Then we'll dissect the variables that affect flash exposure.
 We'll discuss how to use our guide number to make exposure calculations, and I'll describe how these pieces fit together to create beautifully exposed images.

-Finally, I'll light some scenes using speed lights in a real shoot scenario.
+Finally I'll light some scenes using speed lights in a real shoot scenario.
 I'll be using multiple variables in these shoots, but we'll always base our changes on the foundations that we established in the first chapters.
 So stick with me, and by the time we wrap this up, you'll have the information that you need to begin predicting your flash exposure results before you snap the shutter.
-You'll also have the start of a foundation that will help you begin tackling complex lighting problems.
+You'll also have the starting foundation that will help you begin tackling complex lighting problems.
 Now let's dive in to Flash Exposure Fundamentals.